sausages/sausages/README.markdown

 In liquid crystals defect sausages can only exist as loops across periodic boundaries.
 For each sausage the program checks whether it forms a closed loop.
 If they are already closed the next step is skipped.
-Otherwise the program calculates the endpoints of all unclosed sausages by calculated the longest shortest-path distance between all points within the sausage.
+Otherwise the program calculates the endpoints of all unclosed sausages by calculating the longest shortest-path distance between all points within the sausage.
-Endpoints that are in close proximity with no third endpoint nearby are joined, and their sausages merged.
+Endpoints that are in close proximity with no third endpoint nearby are joined, and their sausages are merged.
 The test for closed loops is repeated and only if all sausages are closed does the program proceed.

-### Distinguishing between different defect structures ###
+### Distinguishing twisted defect structures ###
-In order to distinguish the different defect structures shown in the four pictures above, a flood-fill algorithm is used.
+In order to distinguish the different defect structures shown in the four pictures above, a flood-fill algorithm is used to determine the connectivity of four regions.
 For each colloid we find a plane perpendicular to the line connecting the two colloids, centred on the colloid.
 Points within a certain distance of these planes are added to regions depending on their location, seen below.